centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 If you run `pcs status` on the active central node:

-* The resources and the cluster are still working (the output shows that the noe still sees the quorum device).
+* The resources and the cluster are still working (the output shows that the node still sees the quorum device).
 * The passive central node is seen `offline` on the active node:

 ```text